-Answers to Frequently Asked Questions form students can be found on the Blackboard Help tab.
+Answers to Frequently Asked Questions from students can be found on the TEL Knowledge Base for Students

 - What is the standard University Turnitin set up?

-- Why don’t I see the correct list of students in Turnitin?
+- Why don’t I see the correct list of students in Turnitin on Blackboard Original?

 - Can I access Turnitin to mark at home?

 - I am unable to view a Similarity Report and/or Feedback, why is this?

 - How can I avoid undesired early visibility of grades when I change the Turnitin Post Date (i.e. feedback release date) in Blackboard Original?